wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 With these grant types, we can use `o/<path>` routing for authorization.
 For example, consider two organizations orgA and orgB.

 -   Access Token for OrgA: `/o/<orgA domain>/token`
--   This access token can be used only for the resources related to Organization A.
+-   This access token can be used only for the resources related to OrgA.
 -   But if needed to access the resources of the Organization B, will have to get the access token for organization B as well (`/o/<orgB domain>/token`).

 ## Organization Switch Grant